Politics of Texas: Capital punishment

 Texas has a reputation for strict "law and order" sentencing.
-Texas leads the nation in executions, with 464 executions from 1974 to 2011.
-The second-highest ranking state is Virginia, with 108.
+Texas leads the nation in executions in raw numbers, with 578 executions from 1976 to 2022.
+The second-highest ranking state is Oklahoma at 119.
 A 2002 Houston Chronicle poll of Texans found that when asked "Do you support the death penalty?"
 69.1% responded that they did, 21.9% did not support and 9.1% were not sure or gave no answer.
+The Death Penalty Information Center article "Why is Texas #1 Executions?", explains that the three main reasons that Texas' capital punishment cases progress so quickly are that the judges are harsh because that's how they get reelected, Texas doesn't supply a public defender to defendants in need of one, and that Texas didn't allow evidence significance to be lightened while weighing sentencing extents.
+Historians and death penalty enthusiasts speculate that Texas’ natural gravitation towards the death penalty is due to its history of having very traditional values.

 Secessionist sentiment

 Texas has a long history with secession.
 It was originally a Spanish province, which in 1821 seceded from Spain and helped form the First Mexican Empire.
 In 1824 Texas became a state in the new Mexican republic.
 In 1835 Antonio López de Santa Anna assumed dictatorial control over that republic and several states openly rebelled against the changes: Coahuila y Tejas (the northern part of which would become the Republic of Texas), San Luis Potosí, Querétaro, Durango, Guanajuato, Michoacán, Yucatán, Jalisco, Nuevo León, Tamaulipas, and Zacatecas.
 Several of these states formed their own governments: the Republic of the Rio Grande, the Republic of Yucatan, and the Republic of Texas.
 Only the Texans defeated Santa Anna and retained their independence.

 Some Texans believe that because it joined the United States as a country, the Texas state constitution includes the right to secede.
 However, neither the ordinance of The Texas Annexation of 1845 nor The Annexation of Texas Joint Resolution of Congress March 1, 1845 included provisions giving Texas the right to secede.
 Texas did originally retain the right to divide into as many as five independent States, and as part of the Compromise of 1850 continues to retain that right while ceding former claims westward and northward along the full length of the Rio Grande in exchange for $10 million from the federal government.
 See Texas divisionism.

 The United States Supreme Court's primary ruling on the legality of secession involved a case brought by Texas involving a Civil War era bonds transfer.
 In deciding the 1869 Texas v.
 White case, the Supreme Court first addressed the issue of whether Texas had in fact seceded when it joined the Confederacy.
 In a 5–3 vote the Court "held that as a matter of constitutional law, no state could leave the Union, explicitly repudiating the position of the Confederate States that the United States was a voluntary compact between sovereign states."
 In writing the majority opinion Chief Justice Salmon Chase opined that: